Is There a Dimmer Outlook Ahead for MetLife Inc. (MET)?

 Analysts’ Opinion of MET

-Citigroup, on the other hand, stated in their research note that they expect to see MET reach a price target of $32, previously predicting the price at $46.
-The rating they have provided for MET stocks is “Neutral” according to the report published on March 16th, 2020.
+Many brokerage firms have already submitted their reports for MET stocks, with Barclays repeating the rating for MET by listing it as a “Overweight.”
+The predicted price for MET in the upcoming period, according to Barclays is $52 based on the research report published on November 17th of the current year 2020.

-Morgan Stanley gave a rating of “Overweight” to MET, setting the target price at $60 in the report published on January 07th of the current year.
+Citigroup gave a rating of “Neutral” to MET, setting the target price at $32 in the report published on March 16th of the current year.

 Insider Trading